 Uninstall Buggy Apps

 In some instances, a buggy app can make your iPhone behave in a sluggish manner.
-The best way to make your iPhone snappy again is by deleting the buggy apps.
+In this case, the best way to speed up your iPhone again is to delete the buggy apps.
 You can always reinstall the apps if they are important.

 Restore your iPhone to Factory Settings